ChainAgnostic/CAIPs/CAIPs/caip-211.md

 realtime, periodically publishing verifiable trust-list and allow-list documents in registries, etc.

-### Self-attested Capabilities and Dunning-Kroger Risks
+### Self-attested Capabilities and Dunning-Kruger Risks

 It is important to explicitly recognize that wallets and their callers may overstate their capabilities or their conformance to specific versions of those